KeLin666/Superwire/README.md

 ## Demostration about Anderson Localization
 Here is a YouTube Link for a visual explanation about Anderson Localization: https://www.youtube.com/watch?v=SrOcj3F2BJ4

+## 2D Supercollimation beam simulation
+In folder 0723Supercollimation2D, some pictures are shown to figure out the existance of supercollimation beam.
+Both absolute value and real part of beam profile are shown for better understanding.

-## 3D Supercollimation simulation
+## 3D Supercollimation beam simulation
-Detail is shown in fold (0723Supercollimation3D).
+Detail is shown in fold "0723Supercollimation3D".
 Similar to (1+1)D simulaion, we apply (2+1)D SSFFT method and see how beam profile will evolve in cos^2 lattice.